 Moderate Time Duration Preparedness

 Basically this list will be the same as the short term preparedness list.
 Unless it's a lengthy situation like an attack on the power grid in which case you'll want to keep a good supply (upwards of 50 lbs each) of rice, flour, various types of wheat and beans and cooking oils.
+A more in depth list can be found on Offgridsurvival.

-Cost Efficient Ways To Begin Emergency Food Storage
+Cost Efficient Ways to Begin Emergency Food Storage

-Look For The Sales
+Look for the Sales

 This is a slower process, but a proven method of most.